From Script to Stage: Automating Experimental Design for Social Simulations with LLMs: Experiments

-The response variables in the script are the probability of $war$ $\ event\ outcome\ probabilities$, $escalation\ index$, $bilateral\ tension$ $next$ and $systemic\ tension\ index$.
-The $war\ event\ outcome\ probabi-$ $lities$ is divided into four categories of results: $[P_{peace}, P_{limited}$, $P_{conventional}, P_{nuclear}]$, which represent the probability of peace, limited conflict, conventional war, and nuclear war respectively.
-The changes in these probabilities over the 13-day simulation are illustrated in \autoref{data1}.
-It can be observed that the probability of peace shows an overall increasing trend, while the probabilities of conflict or war gradually decrease.
-Notably, on October 19 and October 23–24, the probability of war temporarily rises, corresponding to the sudden events we introduced in the simulation.
+The response variables in the script include: \textbf{war event outcome probabilities}, \textbf{escalation index}, \textbf{bilateral tension next}, and \textbf{systemic tension index}.
+Specifically, \textbf{war event outcome probabilities} is categorized into four outcomes: $[P_{peace}, P_{limited}, P_{conventional}, P_{nuclear}]$, representing the probabilities of peace, limited conflict, conventional war, and nuclear war, respectively.
+The changes in these variables during the 13-day simulation are illustrated in \autoref{fig:data1}.
+It can be observed that the probability of peace shows an overall upward trend, while the probability of war shows a downward trend.
+Notably, the probability of war rose briefly on the 19th and between the 23rd and 24th, coinciding with the scheduled time points of inject events.

-Using the Sentence-BERT model, the semantic similarity between decisions made by the Actor Agents and the historical actions of national leaders was 53.50, while on GPT-5-mini, the similarity reached 73.40.
-The final outcome of the event simulation was “\textbf{peaceful resolution, but tense relations}”, consistent with historical records.
+Evaluated using the Sentence-BERT model, the semantic similarity between the decisions made by the script-generated Actor Agents and the actions taken by historical national leaders was 53.50, whereas it reached 72.50 using GPT-5 mini.
+The final outcome of the event simulation was ``peaceful resolution, but tense relations,'' which is consistent with historical reality.